What Are Those Blue Blobs Washing Up On SoCal Beaches?

 By-the-wind sailors have been spotted along the Southern California coastline this spring

-Little blue creatures have been spotted washing up in large numbers along Southern California’s coast over the past few weeks.
+Little blue creatures occasionally wash up in large numbers along Southern California’s coast in the spring.
 But what are they?
 Where did they come from?
 Why are they washing up on our beaches?

 Anya Stajner, a biological oceanography PhD student at UC San Diego’s Scripps Institution of Oceanography, said these creatures are a species known as Velella velella or “by-the-wind sailors.”
 Their common name refers to their sail-like appendage that sticks up above the water.